geode-sdk/mods/mods-v2/prevter.openhack/about.md

 # OpenHack
-A free and open source Geometry Dash modded client for version 2.2 with many features.
+A free and open source collection of hacks for Geometry Dash version 2.2.

+## How to use
+1. Press `Tab` to open the menu.
+2. Activate the hacks you want to use.
+3. Have fun! :D

 ## About
-Official port of [OpenHack](https://github.com/Prevter/GDOpenHack) for Geode loader (Windows only).
-Has almost everything you'll need, with features being constantly added.
+OpenHack is a free and open source collection of hacks for Geometry Dash version 2.2.
+It is designed to be easy to use and highly customizable, with a wide range of features to enhance the game experience.

 Please visit the [issues](https://github.com/prevter/gdopenhack/issues) page for known issues and planned features (and feel free to leave your own suggestions).